ignite-analytics/clamav-scanner/README.md

 - Pulumi Typescript app for Cloud Run deployment

 > [!IMPORTANT]
 > Cloud Run supports only images from Artifact Registry and Docker Hub.
-ATM we only provide pre-build images as GitHub pakcage which works fine for GKE.
+ATM we only provide pre-build images as GitHub package which works fine for GKE.
 If you want to deploy on Cloud Run, you need to build the image and push it to Artifact Registry.

 ## Issues, Features, Feedback